AusClimateService/npcp/reports/phase1/phase1_report.md

 #### 2.2.2.
 Software (and implementation choices)

-The original IDL code used to implement the QME method is maintained by Andrew Dowdy at the University of Melbourne.
+The code used to implement the QME method is maintained by the Bureau of Meteorology and is openly available on GitHub ([Gammon 2025](https://doi.org/10.5281/zenodo.14635627)).
-A copy of the code as at October 2023 is included in the appendix of the Bureau of Meteorology research report that documents the QME method ([Dowdy 2023](http://www.bom.gov.au/research/publications/researchreports/BRR-087.pdf)), while the very latest version is available from Andrew by request.
-The Bureau of Meteorology has also written a Python implementation of the method that is openly available on GitHub ([Gammon 2025](https://doi.org/10.5281/zenodo.14635627)).

 There are a number of decisions to make when implementing the QME method.
 All of the general features described above are customisable, including the